exogress/developer-site/config-1_x_0.md

 ```

 means that this exception belongs to the exception class `proxy-error` and it's
 subclass `proxy-error:upstream-unreachable`.
-This is useful in the the rescue blocks, so that we don't need to point all
+This is useful in the rescue blocks, so that we don't need to point all
 possible exceptions which should lead, for example, to "Gateway Error" page, but just use the parent segment:

 ```yaml